-10.14 Consequently, there is no development threshold below which an obligation for transport infrastructure may not be required and there are no types of development that would be exempt from transport infrastructure requirements.
+10.15 Consequently, there is no development threshold below which an obligation for transport infrastructure may not be required and there are no types of development that would be exempt from transport infrastructure requirements.
+The need for, extent and nature of any obligations will be proportionate to the extent and nature of the impact of the development as evidenced through the Transport Assessment or Statement.